manumerous/vpselector/README.md

-# panorama-frame - A Visual Dataframe Selector
+# visual-pandas-curator

-The Visual Dataframe selector is a tool, that can be used to visually select numerical data from a pandas dataframe.
-This can be usefull for many applications like for example data selection for machine learning or system identification.
+The Visual Pandas Curator is a tool to visually select portions of numeric time-series data from a pandas dataframe.
+The tool is intended to simplify the data selection process needed in for example machine learning, regression or system identification tasks.

 The tool is configurable in order to plot a range of dataframe columns in vertically stacked subplots.
 Hereby the user can specify which columns are plotted in which subplot.
 Furthermore, a histogram is included to get a rough idea on the distribution of the data.